static-frame/static-frame/README.rst

 <int64> <int64>

 Unlike with Pandas, StaticFrame `Index` objects always enforce uniqueness (there is no "verify_integrity" option: integrity is never optional).
-Thus, an index can never be set from a non-unique data:
+Thus, an index can never be set from non-unique data:

 >>> frame.set_index('albumId')
 Traceback (most recent call last):